OCEAN PARK STANDOFF talks about Anderson .Paak, Queen, and their Music.

 “when the party’s over” Billie Eilish

-If you are a book, what book are you and why?
+If you were a book, what book would you be and why?

 Eragon, because I want to ride a dragon that’s also my magic homie.